60 Shades of Grey: Why Women are Going Grey Gracefully

 On the other hand, there are also plenty of women who seem to be embracing the change in their hair color and are going grey gracefully!

 There are many reasons for this, and the trend of going grey naturally is an encouraging sign in many ways.
 It is a reflection of how women over 60 can change their self-image for the better and accept themselves for who they are and how they look.

 Are You Going Grey Gracefully?

 This is a surprisingly emotional topic, with strong opinions on both sites of the “grey hair debate.”
 If you decide to grow out your grey hair, you may get pushback from some women in your life.
-We recently posed a question to our community on the Sixty and Me Facebook page: “Are you ready to stop dyeing your hair?”
+We recently posed a question to our community: “Are you ready to stop dyeing your hair?”
 Nearly half of the women who responded were very firm in saying, “I am never going to go grey.”
 The other half were passionately supportive of grey hair.

 Personally, while I still dye my own hair, I have to admit that my grey-haired sisters make some excellent points in support of going grey naturally.
 Here are a few of them…

 Grey Hair Can Actually Make You Look More Vibrant

 If you do decide to go grey, you don’t have to feel self-conscious about it – the standards of fashion are changing.
 We don’t have to feel limited by outdated stereotypes that “grey hair = old.”

 The way you think and act is what makes you look old (or not), not the color of your hair.
 In the same way that balding men often look better and “younger” after fully shaving their heads than they did with thinning hair, many women who go grey paradoxically look “younger” than they did before – because they look more like their truest selves without any artificial enhancements.